wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-manage-insider-risk/includes/overview.md

 ![Path to insider risk](../media/path-to-insider-risk.png)

 The financial impact of insider threats is substantial, as companies suffer market, legal, reputational and productivity losses.
-According to the Ponemon Institute, the average cost of an insider incident arising from negligence is over $307,000.
-If the insider is malicious, it’s over $750,000.
+According to the Ponemon Institute, the average cost of an insider incident arising from negligence is over 307,000 dollars.
+If the insider is malicious, it’s over 750,000 dollars.
 Aside from financial loss, the impacts of insider risk can include damage to brand and reputation, competitive disadvantage, noncompliance with regulations, and loss of market share.

 Traditional approaches to identifying insider risks such as user behavior analytics, monitoring user activity, and data loss prevention can suffer from limitations such as complex deployment scenarios, limited insights, and a lack of workload integration beyond SecOps.